 This U.S. Department of Justice site provides summaries of the grant programs authorized by the Violence Against Women Act (VAWA) that foster collaboration among domestic violence programs and child protection service agencies and provide services to battered women and their children.
-Full text Federal legislation and regulations regarding domestic violence and child victimization, including VAWA, and links to a number of related resources, including the Violence Against Women Grants Office (VAWGO), are also offered on this site.
+Full-text Federal legislation and regulations regarding domestic violence and child victimization, including VAWA, and links to several related resources, including the Violence Against Women Grants Office (VAWGO), are also offered on this site.

 Violence Against Women Resources